Blendify/blender-manual/blender_docs/manual/modeling/surfaces/editing.rst

    :Hotkey:    :kbd:`Shift-D`

 Similar as with meshes and curves, this tool duplicates the selection.
-The copy is selected and placed in *Grab* mode, so you can move it to another place.
+The copy is selected and placed in move mode, so you can move it to another place.

-However, with surfaces there are some selections that cannot be duplicated, in which case they will just be placed in *Grab* mode...
+However, with surfaces there are some selections that cannot be duplicated, in which case they will just be placed in move mode...
 In fact, only selections forming a *single* valid sub-grid are copyable; let us see this in practice:

 - You can copy a single control point.